piximi/documentation/README.md

 The following steps assume you're on MacOS:

-1. `brew install ffmpeg`
-2. Use `QuickTimePlayer.app` to create a new screen recording
+1. Use `QuickTimePlayer.app` to create a new screen recording
-   1. If cropping of the video is required, you can use `Davinci Resolve` from the App Store for free
+  - If cropping of the video is required, you can use `Davinci Resolve` from the App Store for free
-      1. `Quick Export` as H.264
+    - `Quick Export` as H.264

+2. Using [Gifski](https://gif.ski/), upload the video and convert to Gif

+If you'd rather use the command line, instead of Gifski:

+2. `brew install ffmpeg`

 3. Then, run:
 ```
 ffmpeg -i input.mov \